AbdulWadudh/fcc-exercise-tracker/README.md

-# fcc-exercise-tracker
+# Exercise Tracker

+This is the boilerplate for the Exercise Tracker project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker

-This Repo is created for FCC Exercise Tracker Test
+## This Repo is created for FCC Exercise Tracker Test